north-road/slyr/docs/user_guide/tools.md

 ***

 ## Data Conversion ##
-**QGIS** [has the capability of creating, reading and managing Geodatabases](https://north-road.com/2022/11/24/qgis-3-28-improvements-for-working-with-esri-formats-and-services/) , therefore conversion is not necessary to keep on working with your data.
+**QGIS** [has the capability of creating, reading and managing Geodatabases](https://north-road.com/2022/11/24/qgis-3-28-improvements-for-working-with-esri-formats-and-services/) , therefore conversion is not necessary to keep on working with your data in **QGIS**.
 Understanding why you want to convert from a geodatabase to a geopackage is important.
-> If you are still going to work alongside ESRI software, then the recommendation here is **not** to convert it. < /br>
+> If you are still going to work alongside ESRI software, then the recommendation here is **not** to convert it.
 > If you are moving completely to QGIS, and just love the extra functionality that geopackages give you, then continue on with the data conversion.

 ### Convert File Geodatabase to GeoPackage ###